erikdubois/ArchCinnamon/README.md

 Checkout system settings (effects, themes, window tiling and edge flip, ...)

-Then you take the script apart and write your own code.
+Then you take the script apart and you write your own code.

 ------------------------------------
 #But that is the fun in Linux.

 You can do whatever <b>Y O U</b> want.

-Be free and share the knowledge.
+Share the knowledge.
 ------------------------------------